 With the goal of bringing reliable water and natural gas services to Randall’s Island, New York, McMillen Jacobs provided resident engineering and inspection services as prime consultant to the New York City Department of Design and Construction to extend water and gas services under the Bronx Kill between the Bronx and Randall’s Island.
 The project presented challenges due to the dense urban area setting and use of trenchless technology.

-The scope involved two 590-foot-long, 36-inch-diameter fully welded steel casing pipes driven by a microtunnel boring machine (MTBM) between secant pile shafts, 58 to 64 feet deep and 15 to 20 feet in diameter.
+The scope involved two 920-foot-long, 60-inch-diameter permalok steel casing pipes driven by a microtunnel boring machine (MTBM) between four secant pile shafts, 58 to 64 feet deep and 14 to 20 feet in diameter.
 A 20-inch-diameter ductile iron pipe water main and a 12-inch-diameter HDPE high pressure gas main were installed in the casing pipes.
-Additional water service scope entailed 1,200 feet of near-surface water main including flow meters, and valve chambers with the trunk main tie-in to Bruckner Boulevard (a major Bronx thoroughfare).
+Additional water service scope entailed 1,200 feet of near-surface water main including three valve chambers with the trunk main tie-in to Bruckner Boulevard (a major Bronx thoroughfare).
 The more than 2 miles of gas line installations included the 12-inch HDPE high pressure gas main and service valves by open-cut and sliplining method—a “Best Management Practices” endeavor to reduce emissions from the many agencies housed on Randall’s Island, and tie-in points near each.

 The project encountered over 200 utility interferences, requiring a robust utility investigation program and city and private utility shutdowns, offsets, replacements, and relocations.
 Finally, site restorations included roadway repair and resurfacing, sidewalks, soccer fields, bike paths, and plantings.